joelouthan/theologic.us/content/posts/updates.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/68eb3540-2cf6-42c3-be87-cac7f1289a57/deploy-status)](https://app.netlify.com/sites/festive-hopper-1abe84/deploys)

+## Backing off: Bible Survey & Switching from WCF to 1689

+So I just got the word from the elders that we will make the transition from Calvary Chapel to Reformed Baptist 1689 2nd London Baptist Confession by the end of the year.

+I am going to put the Survey on hold and go back to weekly expositions of the Westminster Confession.

+For those who do not know: All the confessions are essentially the same chapters.
+The chapters on Baptism will be differing between those denominations who practice infant baptism (Presbyterians & Anglicans) and those who practice faith baptism (Baptists).

+I thought and prayed about this for a while.
+I have decided to switch gears and convert my work from expositing the WCF to the 1689 because of where my church is going.
+The work so far will not be in vain.
+And I think it would be wise to continue using the resources that I have been using for the WCF.

 ## 20220908S Pastorals: FINISHED

 First volumes on the [Epistles to Timothy & Titus](/series/gospel-nt-pastorals/) is done!
 Praise be to my God.